majuss/easybox904/README.md

 1. Downlaod this opened firmware image: [opened Firmware](https://github.com/majuss/easybox904/raw/master/fullimage.img)
-2. Prepare a FAT32 formatted USB-stick and save an empty file called 'sesame.txt' to the root of the USB-stick
+2. Prepare a FAT32 formatted USB-stick and save an empty file called 'sesame.txt' to the root of the USB-stick.
+Don't save it with the `Windows Editor` (this won't result in an empty file..) use `Notepad++` or Linux' `touch`.
 3. Start a tftp-server on your computer:
 	Windows: [tftp setup](http://www.tecchannel.de/a/kostenloser-tftp-server-zur-dateiuebertragung,2030073)
 	Linux: [tftp setup](https://www.cyberciti.biz/faq/install-configure-tftp-server-ubuntu-debian-howto/)